Rockmond Dunbar: Personal life

-Dunbar was married to Ivy Holmes from 2003 to 2006.
-Years later, he became engaged to his girlfriend Maya Gilbert, an actress and writer.
-After dating for a year, the couple's engagement took place in Montego Bay, Jamaica on December 30, 2012.
+From 2003 to 2006, Dunbar was married to Ivy Holmes.

+On December 30, 2012, Dunbar became engaged, after dating for a year, to Maya Gilbert, an actress, in Montego Bay, Jamaica.

-Dunbar is a member of the Church of Universal Wisdom, whose members are "obligated to avoid medical intervention that introduces disease into the body".
+Dunbar is a member of the Congregation of Universal Wisdom, whose members are "obligated to avoid medical intervention that introduces disease into the body".
 His lawsuit against Disney and Fox alleges that their lawyers called his religion "fake" and his beliefs "insincere" in discussions about the Covid-19 vaccination mandate.